 If speed addiction treatment sounds like something that could help you take control of your life again or if you want to throw an important lifeline to a friend, call 1-888-287-0471 Who Answers? and speak to a treatment support specialist.
 We are available around the clock and will always respect your privacy.

 No matter how long a person has been using speed, full recovery is always within reach.
 Speed rehab facilities work with each patient to address the underlying reasons for addiction and find new ways to deal with life’s stress.
 Since each person is seeking speed addiction treatment for different reasons, treatment centers take each patient’s private history, needs, environment and personality into account while working toward a long-term solution.
 Therapy and counseling are usually important parts of the recovery process.
 Cognitive behavioral therapy is especially helpful when dealing with the long-term effects of speed use.

 Speed addiction can strike at any time of life, and everyone deserves the chance to seek treatment and gain a new lease on life.
-We offer referrals to speed addiction treatment centers that can work with your needs, including your budget and geographic location.
-Reaching for the phone and dialing 1-800-928-9139 is a simple and free way to begin your journey towards a full and healthy recovery.
+To find a speed addiction treatment facility near you, call 1-888-287-0471 Who Answers? and begin your journey towards a full and healthy recovery.
 We are available at every time of the day or night and have well-informed, respectful personnel that can answer your questions and help you during this critical turning point in your life.
 Seeking speed rehab options that will work for your needs is one of the first steps to a successful, happy and drug-free lifestyle.